-■ \$10.33 per hour - Average Wage (June 30, 2016)
+■ \$9.81 per hour - Average Wage (June 30, 2015)

-The average hourly rate is well above the state minimum wage of 9.60 per hour.
-All workers supported by developmental disabilities services earn at or above the state minimum, as per the expectation set by DAIL, and many earn the industry standard rate, as seen in higher wages ranging between \$14.00 and \$15.29 per hour.
-Higher rates of pay ranging from between \$17.78 and \$34.00 per hour represent self-employment developed with individuals through a developmental disabilities services self-employment initiative.
+The average hourly rate is well above the state minimum wage of 9.15 per hour.
+All workers supported by developmental disabilities services earn at or above the state minimum, as per the expectation set by DAIL, and many earn the industry standard rate, as seen in higher wages ranging between \$14.00 and \$25.00 per hour.
+These higher rates of pay often represent self-employment developed with individuals through a developmental disabilities services self-employment initiative.

-■ 8 hours per week - Average Hours (June 30, 2016)
+• 9 hours per week - Average Hours (June 30, 2015)

-The average hours worked per week is a statewide average, but some agencies' averages can range as high as 17 hours per week.
+The average hours worked per week is a statewide average, but some agencies' averages can range as high as 15 hours per week.
 This represents the experiences of those who work independently, those with partial support, and those who require full on-the-job support.
-Highly independent workers are often not limited by the number of hours they can work, and may work several jobs with hours ranging between 28 and 53 hours per week.
+Highly independent workers are often not limited by the number of hours they can work, and may work several jobs with hours ranging between 26 and 63 hours per week.
 Workers with greater support needs receive employment services as determined through a needs assessment.
 The parameters in the State System of Care Plan also limit hours worked as new funding is restricted to no more than a maximum total of 25 hours per week of employment services and/or community supports.

-\$1,771,185(e) - Savings to Social Security (June 30, 2016)
+\$1,699,763(e) - Savings to Social Security (June 30, 2015)